breatheco-de/content/src/content/lesson/intro-to-prework.md

 ## About Coding

-We all know the importance, growth and impact of the tech industry nowadays.
+We all know the importance, growth, and impact of the tech industry nowadays.
 More and more developers are needed everywhere.
-Just in the US, the Bureau of Labor Statistics projects to have more than a million open jobs by 2024, for software developers.
+Just in the US, the Bureau of Labor Statistics projects to have more than a million open jobs by 2024, software developers.

 A web developer makes around $65k per year in the US.
-In Florida, numbers are a little bit lower since the cost of living and payroll standards.
+In Florida, numbers are a little bit lower than the cost of living and payroll standards.
 In 2020 a web developer makes around $56k, and a junior one is around $50k per year in Florida.
-According to recent reports, a Bootcamp graduate make $20k more than before joining the coding Bootcamp:
+According to recent reports, a Bootcamp graduate makes $20k more than before joining the coding Bootcamp:
 <p style="text-align:center">
     <img class="my-class" src="https://github.com/breatheco-de/content/blob/master/src/content/lesson/../../assets/images/c98f9241-0c8f-46d9-91e6-a093276ac2a3.png?raw=true" width="300">
 </p>